 Dr Judith Jeyafreeda Andrew

-Judith will support the development of text-mining methods to extract structured information from outpatient letters to help answer clinical questions.
+Judith supports the development of text-mining methods to extract medical information from outpatient letters to help answer clinical questions.

 Dr Judith Andrew | The University of Manchester